 As a part of the University of Houston campus, Blaffer Art Museum offers students from all disciplines an opportunity to study contemporary art and encourages undergraduates and graduate students to develop programs in collaboration with museum staff.
 There are multiple outlets for student participation, including:

 BAMSA welcomes university students from all academic disciplines who share a passion for the arts and are interested in meeting like-minded peers.
 Officers lead the group, and members assist and participate in BSA events.

 The docent experience provides University of Houston students, and occasionally arts professionals, with valuable teaching experience.
 Docents give dynamic, interactive tours of current Blaffer Art Museum exhibition(s) or the University’s public sculpture collection to students and K-12 school groups, as well as to community groups of adults and kids.
 Students serving as museum docents may be eligible for The Minette and Jerome Robinson Scholarship.

-Make a free guided tours, given by a knowledgeable docent, a part of your course curriculum.
+Make a guided tours, given by a knowledgeable docent, a part of your course curriculum.
 Often particular exhibitions lend themselves to a topic you may cover in class—let us help you design a museum-related assignment.
 University of Houston faculty in the arts, humanities, philosophy, and education disciplines (among others) work with us in constructing tours.

 Please contact the education department (713)743-9526, for details on the above.